Python-PyQt/PyQt6-Docs/descriptions/QtQuick/QQuickImageProvider-c.rst

 .. image:: ../../../images/imageprovider.png

 See the `Image Provider Example <https://doc.qt.io/qt-6/qtquick-imageprovider-example.html>`_ for the complete implementation.
 Note that the example registers the provider via a :sip:ref:`~PyQt6.QtQml.QQmlEngineExtensionPlugin` instead of registering it in the application ``main()`` function as shown above.

+It is possible to provide "@nx" high DPI syntax.

 .. _qquickimageprovider-asynchronous-image-loading: